 - Lubricating all the motor’s moving parts will help reduce friction.
 When there’s friction, the motor will work harder.
-When it works overtime it requires more electricity.
-That can drive your power bill up and result in a premature failure.
+When it works overtime, it requires more electricity.
+That can drive your power bill up and result in premature failure.

-- A thorough inspection of all electrical connections – making sure they are tight and are free of rust and corrosion.
+- A thorough inspection of all electrical connections ensures they are tight and free of rust and corrosion.

 - Testing the thermostat calibration.
 When the thermostat is calibrated correctly, your home will be more comfortable.
 It can also save you money on your energy bills by preventing overheating.

 - Examining the flue for obstructions.
-If the toxic fumes that result from combustion can’t escape up the flue due to a blockage, your indoor air quality will suffer.
+If the toxic fumes from combustion can’t escape up the flue due to a blockage, indoor air quality will suffer.

 - The tech should test safety controls.
-The inspection should include checking the high limit control, which prevents the furnace from overheating and helps reduce the risk of fire.
+The inspection should include checking the high limit control, which prevents the furnace from overheating and helps reduce the fire risk.